instride-ch/pimcore-js-translations/src/PimcoreJsTranslationBundle/Resources/docs/index.md

 ## Installation

 Installation is a quick (I promise!)
-3 step process:
+3-step process:

 1. [Setting up the Bundle](01-setting_up_the_bundle.md)
 2. [Configuring the Bundle](02-configuring_the_bundle.md)